Evaluating Job Offers

 Congratulations!
 You have a job offer!
 How you interact with a potential employer after an offer has been made is an opportunity to demonstrate why you will be an asset to the organization.
 Additionally, how you handle receiving a job offer can have a lasting impact on your salary and lifetime earnings.
-The Career Development Office (CDO) is available to answer questions and work with you during negotiations.
+The Center for Career Education (CCE) is available to answer questions and work with you during negotiations.

 Upon Getting a Job Offer